junxit/us-congress-bills-111/metadata.md

 - 2010-03-02 — Introduced in House
 - 2010-03-02 — Introduced in House
 - 2010-03-02 — Referred to the House Committee on Transportation and Infrastructure.
+- 2010-03-03 — Committee Consideration and Mark-up Session Held.
+- 2010-03-03 — Ordered to be Reported by Voice Vote.
+- 2010-03-03 — Referred to the Subcommittee on Water Resources and Environment.
+- 2010-03-03 — Subcommittee on Water Resources and Environment Discharged.
+- 2010-03-17 — Placed on the Union Calendar, Calendar No. 255.
+- 2010-03-17 — Reported by the Committee on Transportation.
+H. Rept.
+111-442.
+- 2010-03-17 — Reported by the Committee on Transportation.
+H. Rept.
+111-442.